Blood Thinners and Leafy Green Vegetables

 Interactions Between Blood Thinners and Foods High in Vitamin K1

-Blood thinners, like warfarin, work wonders for heart health.
+Blood thinners, like warfarin, are often prescribed for heart health.
 But did you know certain foods can mess with their magic?
 Let's look at vitamin K1-rich food.

 The Impact of Vitamin K1 on Blood Thinners

-Vitamin K is the clotting king; it helps your blood gel up when needed.
+Vitamin K is useful for clotting, it helps your blood gel up when needed.
 That's great unless you're on blood thinners.

 These meds aim to keep your blood from forming dangerous clots.
 But gobbling up too much vitamin K can reduce their effectiveness.